-Details of engagement Relevant planning region Stakeholders engaged Dates of engagement Local Government Regional Planning Committee (LGRPC) The LGRPC supports delivery of regional plans by providing two-way communication between regional LGAs, their councils, communities and State Government.
-The group meets with senior PLUS staff on a quarterly basis.
-All Two selected Chief Executive Officers (or proxies) from councils representatives from each Planning Region).
-Q1, Q2 and Q3 2022 Agency Reference Group (ARG) The ARG ensures the coordination of agency input into regional plans and provides advice on and represents the interests of respective agencies.
+Details of engagement Relevant planning region The ARG ensures the coordination of agency input into Regional Plans and provides advice on and represents the interests of respective agencies.
 The group meets with senior PLUS staff on a bi-monthly basis and also has received briefings and presentations on regional plans from the chair of the Commission.
-All Senior staff representatives from the following stage agencies: Environment Protection Authority Department for Environment and Water Department for Infrastructure and Transport Office for Design and Architecture South Australia Department for Energy and Mining Department for the Premier and Cabinet Department of Primary Industries and Regions Infrastructure SA South Australian Fire and Emergency Services Commission SA Housing Authority Department for Trade and Investment Renewal SA Department for Education South Australian Tourism Commission Since early 2022 and expected continue throughout program

-Details of engagement Relevant planning region Stakeholders engaged Dates of engagement State Agency data and information collaboration PLUS staff worked closely with key state agencies regarding mapping and other data required to address certain requirements of the SPPs which relate to regional plans.
+Office for Design and Architecture South Australia Department for Energy and Mining Department of Primary Industries and Regions Infrastructure SA South Australian Country Fire Service South Australian Fire and Emergency Services Commission SA Housing Authority Department for Trade and Investment Renewal SA Department for Education South Australian Tourism Commission State agency data and information collaboration PLUS staff worked closely with key state agencies regarding mapping and other data required to address certain requirements of the SPPs which relate to regional plans.
 All Representatives from all key state agencies which are relevant to regional plans.
-Q2 and Q3 2022 (and expected continue throughout program) Monthly Policy Forum online meetings These sessions operate on a monthly basis enabling PLUS staff to provide updates on Code Amendments, regional plans and other planning policy matters and allowing two-way feedback and discussion.
-The forum has been used numerous occasions to provide briefings and two-way discussions on regional plans All Planning, building and other related staff from local government and the broader industry.
-Throughout 2022 (and expected to continue throughout program) Meetings of Regional Local Government Association groups Ad hoc presentations and updates to these groups at their regular meetings All Late 2021 and early 2022 (and expected to continue throughout the program) Country Planning Officer Group (CPOG) Ad hoc presentations and updates on regional plans at their regular meetings.
-All Planning staff and other representatives from councils in the peri-urban and country areas of South Australia Q2 and Q3 2022 Chief Executive Officer (CEO) forum A forum hosted jointly by PLUS and the Local Government Association (LGA) to discuss regional planning amongst other All Council CEOs and other senior local government staff.
-27 May 2022
+Monthly Policy Forum online meetings These sessions operate on a monthly basis enabling PLUS staff to provide updates on Code Amendments, regional plans and other planning policy matters and allowing two-way feedback and discussion.
+The forum has been used numerous occasions to provide briefings and two way discussions on regional plans.
+All Planning, building and other related staff from local government and the broader industry.
+Throughout 2022 (and expected to continue throughout program) Engagement on climate change regional plans content During 2021, a consultancy was engaged by PLUS to prepare climate change content for the regional plans.
+A report for each All six country regions (noting in person and online attendance offered ng in representatives.